jesstytam/specieshindex/README.md

 Scopus, Web of Science, and BASE.
 To differentiate between them, set the `db` parameter to your desired database.
 You can set `search = "t"` for search terms in the title only and `search = "tak"` for search terms in the title, abstract, or keywords.
-To find articles of species, set `level = "species"`.
-To find articles of genera, set `level = "genus"`.
+For genus-level searches, leave the `species` parameter empty.
 If you are only interested in knowing how many publications there are, you can run the `Count()` functions.

 ``` r
 #Title only; species level